 A large portion of our revenues are generated by our full-time consultants who provide consulting services to our clients and are billable to our clients based on the number of hours worked.
 A smaller portion of our revenues is generated by our other professionals, also referred to as full-time equivalents, consisting of finance and accounting consultants, specialized operational consultants and contract reviewers, all of whom work variable schedules, as needed by our clients.
 Other professionals also include our document review and electronic data discovery groups, as well as full-time employees who provide software support and maintenance services to our clients.
-Our document review and electronic data discovery groups, such as pages reviewed or amount of data processed.
+Our document review and electronic data discovery groups generate revenues primarily based on number of hours worked and units produced, such as pages reviewed or amount of data processed.
 We translate the hours that these other professionals work on client engagements into a full-time equivalent measure that we use to manage our business.
 From time to time, our full-time consultants may provide software support and maintenance or document review and electronic data discovery services based on demand for such services and the availability of our full-time consultants.
 We refer to our full-time consultants and other professionals collectively as revenue-generating professionals.